 Statistics reveal body image issues often go undiagnosed or unreported in boys and men.
 It is also suggested that among adolescent boys, half desire more muscle, and a third want more muscle and to be thinner.

-As a result of more men wanting to achieve the perfect body, there has been massive spikes in the amount of prohibited growth stimulants and steroids being imported into Australia.
+As a result of more men wanting to achieve the perfect body, there have been massive spikes in the number of prohibited growth stimulants and steroids being imported into Australia.
 According to the ABC, there has been a 570 percent increase in the customs seizures at Australian borders of ‘performance and image-enhancing’ drugs, including steroids, human growth hormone, Frankenstein stuff.
 The numbers rose from less than 2,000 to 10,300 in five years.